osiris-indoor/osiris/README.md

   ```
   The first time you use the previous command the identificator will be created for the new map.
 Use again the same command to   update the map: the map will be rewriten with the same identifier.

-2. Now, we need to set up the security. ** Note that we are working to make this procedure easier (in the following days we will provide a tool to create users) **
+2. Now, we need to set up the security. **Note that we are working to make this procedure easier (in the following days we will provide a tool to create users)**

     2.1.
 First we need to generate the string to use in the mongo collection as an encrypted password

+      ```sh
-    ```>java -jar osiris-encrypt-password.jar your_password```
+      java -jar osiris-encrypt-password.jar your_password
+      ```
       This will output: zZpRQvC79xErr9l0yz8Wwg==

-    2.2.- now, you have to create a collection in Mogo for the credentials.
+    2.2. now, you have to create a collection in Mogo for the credentials.
 Note that we will use MyMapId as the identifier of the map / application:

-    ```>mongo
+    ```sh
+    mongo
     >use osirisGeolocation
     >db.createCollection("credentials_app_MyMapId", {} );
     >db.credentials_app_MyMapId.insert({"_id" : "your_username", "password" : "zZpRQvC79xErr9l0yz8Wwg=="}
-    >db.commit```
+    >db.commit
+    ```

     You can add as many users as you want using the db.credentials_app_MyMapId.insert command